 The County's revenues have remained strong and have accommodated continued growth in population and school enrollment.
 A few indicators of financial condition are presented in the table below.
-More detailed financial information is available in the Comprehensive Annual Financial Report (CAFR) and the FITNIS, or Financial Trends Report, available from the Finance Department.
+More detailed financial information is available in the Comprehensive Annual Financial Report (CAFR) and the FITNIS, or Financial Trends Report, available from the Finance Department and online through the County website, www.pwcgov.org.

 One key financial factor is the amount of funds unexpended and available to finance future operations or to provide for unforeseen expenditures.
 There are restrictions on all of these funds except the undesignated fund balance.
 The County's FY 08 undesignated general fund balance has increased significantly to 7.5% as a percent of general fund revenues.

 A second measure of financial condition is the County's debt ratios.
 The measure shown in Table 3 is the amount of debt service as a percent of annual revenues.
 Debt service as a percent of revenue has begun increasing due to acceleration in Road and School project construction.
 County policies require that the amount of debt service not exceed 10.0% of annual revenues.
 The ratio of actual revenues to revenue estimates highlights the accuracy of the County's revenue estimates.
 Accurate estimates enable the County to better plan its expenditures and provide consistent services to its citizens.

 The bond rating is reflective of the commercial financial marketplace's perception of the economic, administrative, and character strengths of the County.
-The County maintains an AAA from Fitch Ratings on its general obligation bonds.
+On May 3, 2010, the County's bond rating was upgraded from Aa1 to AAA by Moody's.
+The County also maintains an AAA from Fitch Ratings on its general obligation bonds.
 AAA is the highest rating awarded by a credit rating agency and certifies the County's sound, consistent, and excellent financial management practices.